October 26, 2018

 While coal deposits underlie much of Alberta’s Foothills, there are complex geological problems that make accessing the coal-bearing strata difficult.
 Coal mining projects within Kakwa, particularly strip mining adjacent to Caw Ridge, pose significant threats to the surrounding habitat and the resident wildlife due to their invasive methodology.
 Many species within the Kakwa have lost vital habitat and are subjected to disruptive activities such as blasting or ripping; these industrial activities have influenced the population declines seen within Mountain goat and Redrock/Prairie Creek caribou.
 Caribou are frequently displaced by industrial activity into unfamiliar and exposed terrain where they suffer from inadequate food resources and are rendered more vulnerable to predators.

 McIntyre Mines Ltd. began mining on Caw Ridge in 1969, and was purchased by Smoky River Coal Limited (SRCL) in 1987.
 SRCL was a privately owned Alberta with existing mining facility outside of Grande Cache.
 SRCL exported coal globally for steel production, had mined close to 50 million tonnes over a 13 year operation, and was recognized internationally for reclamation and was among the first of Canadian Coal Producers to receive and ISO 9001 designation for quality management.
 In 2000, Grande Cache Coal acquired 2 SRCL leases covering 1,100 ha for an underground coal mine.
-Grand Cache Coal Corporation is a private Alberta company, formed solely for reactivating coal mining in the Grande Cache area.
+Grande Cache Coal Corporation was a private Alberta company, formed solely for reactivating coal mining in the Grande Cache area.
+In 2018 the Grande Cache mine was again sold, to CST Canada Coal Ltd. CST operated the mine until 2020 when it shut down due to the Covid-19 pandemic triggering a decline in demand that sent global coal prices plunging.
+As of 2021 operations remain suspended.

 AWA would like to see the phase out of coal mining activities on and adjacent to Caw Ridge in order to protect wildlife populations and habitat, particularly the Redrock/Prairie creek and Narraway caribou herds and the mountain goat populations.
 New leases should not be granted, and existing industrial leases and permits should be amended on or adjacent to Caw Ridge.
 There must be no new road building or resource extraction activities.
 If further leases are granted, we recommend that a full Environmental Impact Assessment and public review be undertaken before allowing further resource extraction adjacent to Caw Ridge.